Discover Montenegro — a small, stunning, high-potential European country on the Adriatic coast

 A: Buying can help qualify for certain residency permits, but rules change.
 Confirm with immigration lawyers.

 A: Not yet — Montenegro is a candidate country pursuing EU accession, which is affecting investor sentiment and regulatory alignment.
-This also makes this country a super hot spot for investors, since the country is one of the last countries to become a part of the European Union with a huge potential for the real estate price explosion once the country become a newest part of the EU.
+This also makes this country a super hot spot for investors, since the country is one of the last countries to become a part of the European Union with a huge potential for real estate price explosion once the country becomes the newest part of the EU.

 Ready to get started?

-If you’re exploring Montenegro property for the first time, talk to local experts: a licensed real-estate agent, a local lawyer for due diligence, and an accountant for taxes.
-We can introduce you to vetted partners, show current listings in Budva, Tivat/Porto Montenegro, Luštica Bay, Portonovi, Kotor, Herceg Novi, Podgorica and Kolašin, and prepare a tailored investment brief.
+If you're exploring property in Montenegro for the first time, talk to local experts: a licensed real estate agent, a local lawyer for due diligence, and an accountant for taxes.
+We can introduce you to vetted partners, show you current listings in Budva, Tivat/Porto Montenegro, Luštica Bay, Portonovi, Kotor, Herceg Novi, Podgorica, and Kolašin, and prepare a tailored investment brief.

 Sources & further reading (selected)